akapur/pyiqfeed/README.md

  that are built into CPython and numpy.
 Please do not import other third-party packages, not even pandas, not even in example or test code.

 4. Documentation is good.
-But gratuitious documentation is bad.
+But gratuitous documentation is bad.
 The best documentation is well chosen names and simple code so you don't have to read anything to understand what it does.
 Remember comments also have to be maintained and the worst kind of comments are those that out of sync with the